nelmdog/button-mod-of-cncjs-pendant-raspi-gpio/README.md

 I'm hoping to create a set of user triggerable physical buttons for CNCJS based on the code for the cncjs-pendant-raspi-gpio.
 For my own Marlin and SKR Pro 1.2 based MPCNC setup I want to be able to trigger the tool on and off, and initiate a feedhold from physical buttons mounted next to the machine.

-My coding-fu is weak so I'm hoping to use this existing code as a basis for something that works, even if it's a very inellegant solution!
+My coding-fu is weak so I'm hoping to use this existing code as a basis for something that works, even if I produce a very inellegant solution to my problem!

 Settings: